shaharyar123/react-hackaton/README.md

-This project is bootstrapped Blogging App
+This project is bootstrapped Blogging App , make it user firendly blogging app for the bigners to understand how react works

 ## Available Scripts